codenarok/azure-ai-holiday-agent/README.md

 ## The Problem: The "Shopping Density" Dilemma

 Every year, I plan a family holiday.
-Standard travel sites make it easy to filter by "Beach" or "Price," but my Mum and Sister consistently require "Shopping and Centrality."
+Standard travel sites make it easy to filter by "Beach" or "Price," but my family consistently require "Shopping and Centrality."
 The challenge is that "Central" is often a marketing term that leads to AI hallucinations and unreliable recommendations.
 This project turns a recurring family need into a business case for a technical solution: move from *searching* to *verifying* by using AI agents and geospatial data.

 ## The Architecture: A Serverless Agentic Workflow